IjeleAfrika/mega042/pages/join.md

   key: Join
   order: 3
 ---
-Are you motivated to join us in bringing back the glory of 042?
+Do you wish to join the Make Enugu Better Project?
 Then please fill in your details below and hit Submit.

+*please note that you may need to scroll up after submission for further infos.*